We all know we could simply buy an ETF or mutual fund and get the market-average return of about 8% per year.

 8. thinkorswim

-TD Ameritrade’s thinkorswim has stood the test of time and has remained a premier player in the world of technical analysis since its release in 1999:
+The program’s advanced features have stood the test of time — thinkorswim has remained a premier player in the world of technical analysis and market data since its release in 1999:

 When most investors hear technical analysis, they picture the thinkorswim interface.